SggtPeppers/google-homepage/README.md

-This mini-project i will deconstruct an existing web page and rebuild it.
+In this mini-project i will deconstruct an existing web page and rebuild it.